US Business Visas

-This classification also enables a foreign company which does not yet have an affiliated U.S. office to send an executive or manager to the United States with the purpose of establishing one.
+The L-1A nonimmigrant classification enables a U.S. employer to transfer an executive or manager from one of its affiliated foreign offices to one of its offices in the United States.
+This classification also enables a foreign company that does not yet have an affiliated U.S. office to send an executive or manager to the United States for the purpose of establishing one.

 To qualify for L-1 classification in this category, the employer must: